 The sculpture also has a relationship with the Boulder Bank, which sits directly opposite the sculpture.
 The significance of Te Tahuna a Tama to tangata whenua is the subject of many purakau (stories).
 For generations Te Tahuna a Tama was central to the area, which was a rich source of food.
 Manaka Motu (Haulashore Island), part of Tahuna a Tama at the time, provided a strategic place for tangata whenua to camp.

 Legends tell of Rakaihautu arriving at Nelson Haven (probably around 800 AD) and Kupe legends also describe dramatic events in the waters of eastern Tasman Bay.

-Archaeological evidence indicates that the Nelson Boulder Bank was visited by Māori the early archaic (or"moa hunter") era and inhabited from the early 1200's.
+Archaeological evidence indicates that the Nelson Boulder Bank was visited by Māori the early archaic (or "moa hunter") era and inhabited from the early 1200's.
 Boulders from the Boulder Bank have since been used as hammer stones in many of the pakohe quarries scattered across the Nelson mineral Belt and on D'Urville Island.
-Both the Glen and Cable Bay/Delaware Inlet area have long been permanent or seasonal habitations and there are important pa sites, wahi tapu (sacred places) and burial grounds along that section of the Nelson coast.
+Both the Glen and Cable Bay (Rotokura) /Delaware Inlet area have long been permanent or seasonal habitations and there are important pa sites, wahi tapu (sacred places) and burial grounds along that section of the Nelson coast.

 Dance to the Music of Time

 Kanikani i nga kaupeka huriana - People and their lives are what make up our memories of time and history.